unfrl/dug/README.md

 ### OSX
 > Homebrew is the easiest method for OSX but there is also a binary available

-1. Go to the [latest release](https://github.com/unfrl/dug/releases/latest) and download the osx binary.
+1. Go to the [latest release](https://git.unfrl.com/Unfrl/dug/releases/latest) and download the osx binary.
    - It should look like `dug-osx-x64`
 2. You should be able to download that, make is executable, and run it from the terminal.
 Then you can put it somewhere and update your path so you can execute it from anywhere.

 ### Windows

-#### Chocolatey (choco cli)

-> Chocolatey manually reviews all packages, which takes a while, so this can lag behind the latest. [status info here](https://chocolatey.org/packages/dug)

-1. Run: `choco install dug`

 #### Executable

-1. Go to the [latest release](https://github.com/unfrl/dug/releases/latest) and download the .exe binary.
+1. Go to the [latest release](https://git.unfrl.com/Unfrl/dug/releases/latest) and download the .exe binary.
    - It should look like `dug.exe`
 2. You should be able to download that and run it from the terminal.
 Then you can put it somewhere and update your path so you can execute it from anywhere.